 The PMF sets out the flow of management information across the Council.
-Monthly Operational Managers reports2, completed by Level 4 managers, detail progress against targets for services.
-Performance indicators collected monthly, quarterly or annually are reported on their own timelines3.
+Performance indicators are collected monthly, quarterly or annually are reported on their own timelines.
 We use traffic light coding to clearly identify whether progress to meet targets is on track.
-Performance is discussed within service areas at monthly performance clinics4.
+Performance is discussed within service areas at three weekly Departmental Management Team.

-Performance and finance is monitored closely by Cabinet and senior management5.
+Performance and finance is monitored closely by Cabinet and senior management.
 The Leader works with the Portfolio Holder for Performance and Cabinet and the relevant Overview and Scrutiny Committee to regularly review performance.